-We thought it important to indicate that we subscribe, as done by others5 elsewhere, to a unifiying vision of intergroup, collaborative work.
+We thought it important to indicate that we subscribe, as done by others5 elsewhere, to a unifying vision of intergroup, collaborative work.
 Consequently, this website treats marginalized, minority, racialized and subordinated groups as a whole, with similarities and common goals, but also, we realize, with specific particularities and needs.
 We do not deny them.
 We choose to focus, for the most part, on the commonalities, to build together.
-To do this, we tried to capture the variety of views within the groups we consulted; to listen with empathy when gathering testimonials; and to question our analysis and understanding of these views against our own biased position.
+To do this, we tried to capture the variety of views within the groups we consulted, to listen with empathy when gathering testimonials, and to question our analysis and understanding of these views against our own biased position.

 It is our experience that if professors and departments have to consider individual groups “requests” and realities in how they design and deliver their course(s) and curricula, it increases the chance that they will feel or be overwhelmed.
 Consequently, they won't implement changes in how they teach or offer programs, therefore maintaining the status quo in how things are done, as well as maintaining the systemic ways of the majority group.
 This makes for a disservice to all.

 By focusing on the commonalities of different groups, again without dismissing the specificities, it is our belief that we have a better chance of making progress, by all of us working toward the same goal, making the learning experience more inclusive for all.